rustinmyeye/BBC-Bouncer/README.md

 # BBC-Bouncer

 WORK IN PROGRESS!
 DONT USE THIS WITH YOUR MAIN WALLET!
-ONLY WORKS WITH ONE TOKEN ID RIGHT NOW!
 IM AN IDIOT OK?!?!

 Welcome to the Token Bouncer!
 This application automatically monitors a wallet for specific token IDs and bounces (sends to another address) any blacklisted tokens found.
 Checks for the blacklisted token IDs happen every 5 minutes.
 ## Setup